CodeMonitoring/CodeMonitoring/Packages/Application/CodeMonitoring.Framework/Documentation/Processes/Importing.rst

 .. image:: /Images/Uml/Import.svg

+It's up to the ``Importer`` how to handle the delivers information from parser and what configuration options are available.

 At some point we will introduce a queue to process the files.
 To speed up the CLI Access and use a non blocking process.